FastPix/web-video-data-shakaplayer-sdk/README.md

     respectDoNotTrack: true, // Set to true to honor users' 'Do Not Track' preferences
     automaticErrorTracking: false, // Set to false to disable automatic tracking of fatal errors
     data: {
-      workspace_id: "WORKSPACE_KEY", // Mandatory field for FastPix integration, replace with your actual workspace key
+      workspace_id: "WORKSPACE_ID", // Mandatory field for FastPix integration, replace with your actual workspace id

       // Additional metadata
     },